avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 not have support for tags (such as SIMPLE tests) or tests that have not (yet) received tags.
 Consider this command::

-  $ avocado list perf.py /bin/true --filter-by-tags=disk
+  $ avocado list --loader perf.py /bin/true --filter-by-tags=disk
   INSTRUMENTED perf.py:Disk.test_device

 Since it requires the ``disk`` tag, only one test was returned.
 By using the ``--filter-by-tags-include-empty`` option, you can force the inclusion of tests without tags::

-  $ avocado list perf.py /bin/true --filter-by-tags=disk --filter-by-tags-include-empty
+  $ avocado list --loader perf.py /bin/true --filter-by-tags=disk --filter-by-tags-include-empty
   SIMPLE       /bin/true
   INSTRUMENTED perf.py:Idle.test_idle
   INSTRUMENTED perf.py:Disk.test_device